cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

    ![Invite secondary user](/integrations/Create-test-finding-invite-secondary-user.png "Invite secondary user")

-1. Verify secondary user has been invited.
+1. Verify that the secondary user has been invited.

    ![Verify secondary user invited](/integrations/Create-test-finding-verify-secondary-user-invited.png "Verify secondary user invited")

    > ️️ℹ️️ You may need to scroll down in the list of people in your organization.

-1. Check your primary emails for the invitation of the secondary user.
+1. Check your primary email inbox for the invitation of the secondary user.

    ![Check invitation email](/integrations/Create-test-finding-check-invitation-email.png "Check invitation email")